 How the FDIC Funds Deposit Insurance

-The FDIC runs an insurance fund, which is a giant pool of money that can be used to cover bank losses.
+The FDIC runs an insurance fund.
+Like any insurance fund, this generates a large pool of money that can be used to cover bank losses.
 All of that money comes from insured banks and earnings that the fund generates.
 Taxpayer dollars do not go into the fund, although the FDIC could potentially fall back on taxpayer support in a worst-case-scenario.

-To provide funding, FDIC-insured banks pay “premiums” into the fund.
+To provide funding, FDIC-insured banks pay premiums into the fund.
 With numerous banks paying premiums, the cost of bank failures is shared and spread out over time.
-That situation can create a moral hazard (tempting banks to take risks, knowing that other banks will clean up the mess), so regulated banks have to meet certain criteria to be FDIC-insured.
+That situation can create a moral hazard by tempting banks to take risks, knowing that other banks will clean up the mess.
+To combat this, regulated banks have to meet certain criteria to be FDIC-insured.

 Although the insurance fund is self-funded, FDIC insurance is usually considered “government guaranteed.”
 The assumption is that the U.S. Treasury would step in if the FDIC insurance fund were to run out of money.

-In addition to insuring bank deposits, the FDIC oversees activities at many (but not all) banks and thrift institutions.
+In addition to insuring bank deposits, the FDIC oversees activities at many banks and thrift institutions.
 That oversight is intended to promote a safe banking environment where bank failures are less likely to occur.

 Brief History of the FDIC

 The FDIC was created as a result of thousands of bank failures in the 1920s and 1930s.
 In those events, bank customers lost staggering sums of money.
 If you didn’t get your cash out before the bank went under, you were out of luck.
 From time to time, individual states attempted to insure deposits, but none of those programs survived.